MicrosoftDocs/power-platform/ps-docs/ask-question.md

 [This article is prerelease documentation and is subject to change.]

 When you ask Project "Sophia" a question or upload data and inquire about the data, a workspace is generated.
-The workspace is initially titled **Untitled**, but you can rename the default title.
-You can access all of your workspaces from the Home screen.

 ## Ask a question